jkatsanis/SpriteEngineUI/Readme.md

 ## Getting Started

+The engine calls the only 1 update and 1 Start Method of the "Game" class, if you create a new Script you need to call the update method from the script in the "Game" class.
+If you want to share Instances simply pass them in the update methods or set a pointer to it in the start method.
+You can get acces to a sprite by calling the myPtr = s2d::Sprite::getSpriteByName() method.
+Now you are able to use all kinds of features with the sprite.
+Please not that the engine does still have alot of bugs!

 You can get started by downloading the Engine folder [here](https//github.com)

 You can find a Introduction to the engine on [YouTube](https://www.youtube.com/watch?v=pnCD5dKhpmg)